jordanpatton/mobx-sandbox/README.md

-# react-state-management-sandbox
-React State Management Sandbox
+# React State Management Sandbox

 ## Overview
 This is a simple sandbox to compare different state management strategies for building a